urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

 **Observations:**
 - We allowed participants to debug for more than 30 minutes if they ask for.
 Although, we completely overlooked the possibility that this can affect the evaluation process.
+- Session hosts were allowed to provide hints to participants after some threshold time with an intention to let them debug in all languages.
+However, we later realized that it would be unfair to others who fixed the bug without any help and resulted in skewed conclusion.
+We tried to fix this issue to some extend by manually considering this factor in our evaluation process.